 - 12k to 20k BDT: The least-expensive notebooks are either Chromebooks, which run Google’s browser-based OS, or low-end Windows systems with minimal storage and slower processors, such as the HP Stream 11 and the Dell Inspiron 11 3000.
 Use these as secondary computers only or give them to the kids.

 - 29k to 50k BDT: For well under 50k BDT, you can get a notebook with an Intel Core i5 or AMD A8 CPU, 4 to 8GB of RAM, and a 500GB hard drive, all reasonable specifications.
 However, at this price, most notebooks don’t have an SSD, a full-HD display or long battery life.
 There are a few notable exceptions, such as the Acer Aspire E15 and Asus VivoBook E403NA.
+For this have a look on our another article “A Buyer’s Guide to Affordable Laptops“.

 - 50k to 70k BDT: As you get above 50k BDT, you’ll start to see more premium designs, such as bodies with metal finish.
 Manufacturers also start to add other features as you go with higher prices, including higher-resolution displays and SSDs.